REPORT WRITING GUIDE

 - In general use only 3 significant figures in reported statistics.

-Any item you copy or refer to must be cited correctly; use the examples in the syllabus, but see a style guide for details, and be sure to include the correct URL.
+Any item (physical or online book, article, or exhibit) you copy or refer to must be cited correctly; use the examples in the syllabus, but see a style guide for details, and be sure to include the correct URL.
+Copying without clearly displaying the source, even if unintentional, is plagiarism.